Music of Wales: Traditional folk music

 Early musical traditions during the 17th and 18th century saw the emergence of more complex carols, away from the repetitive ceremonial songs.
 These carols featured complex poetry based on cynghanedd, some were sung to English tunes, but many used Welsh melodies such as 'Ffarwel Ned Puw'.
 The most common Welsh folk song is the love song, with lyrics pertaining to the sorrow of parting or in praise of the girl.
 A few employ sexual metaphor and mention the act of bundling.
-After love songs, the ballad was a very popular form of song, with its tales of manual labour, agriculture and the every day life.
+After love songs, the ballad was a very popular form of song, with its tales of manual labour, agriculture and the everyday life.
 Popular themes in the 19th century included murder, emigration and colliery disasters; sung to popular melodies from Ireland or North America.

 The instrument most commonly associated with Wales is the harp, which is generally considered to be the country's national instrument.
 Though it originated in Italy, the triple harp (telyn deires, "three-row harp") is held up as the traditional harp of Wales: it has three rows of strings, with every semitone separately represented, while modern concert harps use a pedal system to change key by stopping the relevant strings.
 After losing ground to the pedal harp in the 19th century, it has been re-popularised through the efforts of Nansi Richards, Llio Rhydderch and Robin Huw Bowen.
 The penillion is a traditional form of Welsh singing poetry, accompanied by the harp, in which the singer and harpist follow different melodies so the stressed syllables of the poem coincide with accented beats of the harp melody.

 The earliest written records of the Welsh harpists' repertoire are contained in the Robert ap Huw manuscript, which documents 30 ancient harp pieces that make up a fragment of the lost repertoire of the medieval Welsh bards.
 The music was composed between the 14th and 16th centuries, transmitted orally, then written down in a unique tablature and later copied in the early 17th century.
 This manuscript contains the earliest body of harp music from anywhere in Europe and is one of the key sources of early Welsh music.
 The manuscript has been the source of a long-running effort to accurately decipher the music it encodes.

 Another distinctive instrument is the crwth, also a stringed instrument of a type once widespread in northern Europe, it was played in Wales from the Middle Ages, which, superseded by the fiddle (Welsh Ffidil), lingered on later in Wales than elsewhere but died out by the nineteenth century at the latest.
 The fiddle is an integral part of Welsh folk music.
 Other traditional instruments from Wales include the Welsh Bagpipes and Pibgorn.